vivek-chhabra/Cara-A-Mini-Commercial-Website/README.md

 <br>

-## Project Structure
+## 📑 Project Structure

 The project follows a simple and intuitive structure.
 Here is an overview of the main directories and files:

--  index.html  : The main HTML file representing the 🏠 Home page.
+-  **index.html**  : The main HTML file representing the Home page.
--  shop.html  : The HTML file representing the 🛍️ Shop page.
+-  **shop.html**  : The HTML file representing the  Shop page.
--  blog.html  : The HTML file representing the ✍️ Blog page.
+-  **blog.html**  : The HTML file representing the  Blog page.
--  about.html  : The HTML file representing the ℹ️ About page.
+-  **about.html**  : The HTML file representing the About page.
--  contact.html  : The HTML file representing the 📞 Contact page.
+-  **contact.html**  : The HTML file representing the Contact page.
--  style.css  : This file contains the CSS styling the website.
+-  **style.css**  : This file contains the CSS styling the website.
--  script.js  : This file contains the JavaScript for implementing interactive functionality.
+-  **script.js**  : This file contains the JavaScript for implementing interactive functionality.
--  images/  : This directory stores the images used in the website.
+-  **images/**  : This directory stores the images used in the website.

 <br>